samm82/samm82/README.md

 ## Skills
 - My areas of expertise are object-oriented design, functional programming, and software testing
-- My main languages are Python, Dart, Java, LaTeX, and Haskell
+- My main languages are Python, Haskell, LaTeX, Dart, and Java
-- I am comfortable with common tools and frameworks like Git, Flutter, pytest, Make, and SQL
+- I am comfortable with common tools and frameworks like Git, Flutter, pytest, and Make
-- I have experience with MATLAB, Bash, C, and C++
+- I have experience with MATLAB, Bash, C, C++, and SQL

 <!--
 **samm82/samm82** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.